Joy of Advent

 Music

-I Heard the Bells on Christmas Day reminds us the “God is not dead nor doth He sleep!”
+I Heard the Bells on Christmas Day reminds us that “God is not dead nor doth he sleep!”
+[Play Video]

 Visit our Joy of Advent YouTube playlist for featured videos, our Ultimate Christmas playlist for all our favorite carols, or our sing-along carols to enjoy karaoke style.